zonemaster/zonemaster/docs/public/specifications/tests/Connectivity-TP/connectivity04.md

 ## Prefix lookup methods

-Use the prefix method set in *Prefix Database* in "Inputs" and refer to the appropriate section below.
+Use the prefix method set in *Prefix Database* in "Inputs" and the IP address in the call to this section.
+Refer to the appropriate section below with the IP address as input.

 ### Cymru prefix lookup